-Our code of conduct ensures that all of our people understand the behaviour expected of them and uphold the highest ethical, professional and quality standards in the support we provide to people in crisis.
+Our code of conduct ensures that all of our people understand the behaviour expected of them.
+This includes upholding the highest ethical, professional and quality standards in the support we provide to people in crisis.

 Conflicts of interest policy

-Sets out our commitment to the confidentiality of personal and business information.
+This policy sets out our commitment to the confidentiality of personal and business information.

 Data protection policy

-Sets out the ethical standards for our organisation to make sure that we take a consistent ethical approach across all of our operations.
+This policy sets out the ethical standards for our organisation to make sure that we take a consistent ethical approach across all of our operations.

 Health and safety policy

 This policy sets out our high-level commitment to safeguarding the health, safety and welfare of our people, as well as those who use our services and visit our premises.

 Information governance policy

-This is the primary policy under which all other information governance policies, procedures and guidance relating to the management of information and data come under.
+The information governance policy is the primary policy under which all other information governance policies, procedures and guidance relating to the management of information and data come under.

-Ensures our work is protected from the risk of disruption at short notice due to a lack of funds, while ensuring we do not retain income for longer than required.
+It ensures our work is protected from the risk of disruption at short notice due to a lack of funds, while ensuring we do not retain income for longer than required.

 Transparency and accountability policy

-Describes how we publish information about our structure and operations.
-Gives people the chance to evaluate how we’re performing in delivering services to people in crisis.
+This policy describes how we publish information about our structure and operations.
+It gives people the chance to evaluate how we’re performing in delivering services to people in crisis.

 Travel and expenses policy